 Right now, the subject we are on, is a Theme for your site, and there are thousands upon thousands of them to choose from.

-If you were not born with a tech gene, you are going to want to look for a theme that is adaptable and easy to work with… what I call, user-friendly.
+If you were NOT born with a Tech Gene, you’re going to want to look for a theme that is adaptable and easy to work with… what I call, user-friendly.